-In my humble opinion this is the most beautiful trail in Cyprus.
+Madari circular trail is in my humble opinion the most beautiful trail in Cyprus.
 It starts just outside the village of Kyperounta in eastern Troodos Mountains and follows a well signed 13km trail with approximately 650m elevation gain through some of the most beautiful sceneries the island has to offer.
 Its average difficulty shouldn’t pose any problem for relative fit people or anyone who hikes on a semi-regular basis.

 Hiking to Madari